 We exchange thoughts freely and occasionally argue.
 Together, we have laughed — and at times quietly reflected and shed a tear.
 Shakespeare's works raise a range of issues: family relationships, romantic love and infatuation; jealousy, separation, loss and reconciliation; power and abuse of power; social unrest and war; sexuality and sexual desire; loyalty and human foibles; patriarchy and women's assertiveness.
 We find that Shakespeare did indeed "hold as 'twere the mirror up to nature" (Hamlet III ii 20).

-The Group meets on the first Thursday and second Friday of each month.
 There is a short waiting list - and the prospect of a second Shakespeare Group.